MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Microsoft.Graph.Teams.md

 ### [New-MgUserChatTab](New-MgUserChatTab.md)
 Add (pin) a tab to the specified chat.
-\nThe corresponding app must already be installed in the chat.
+The corresponding app must already be installed in the chat.
 This API is available in the following national cloud deployments.

 ### [New-MgUserChatTab](New-MgUserChatTab.md)
 Add (pin) a tab to the specified chat.
-\nThe corresponding app must already be installed in the chat.
+The corresponding app must already be installed in the chat.
 This API is available in the following national cloud deployments.

 ### [New-MgUserTeamworkInstalledApp](New-MgUserTeamworkInstalledApp.md)